iusztinpaul/energy-forecasting/README.md

 5. [Data Validation for Quality and Integrity using GE.
 Model Performance Continuous Monitoring.](https://towardsdatascience.com/ensuring-trustworthy-ml-systems-with-data-validation-and-real-time-monitoring-89ab079f4360)
 6. [Consume and Visualize your Model's Predictions using FastAPI and Streamlit.
 Dockerize Everything.](https://towardsdatascience.com/fastapi-and-streamlit-the-python-duo-you-must-know-about-72825def1243)
 7. [Deploy All the ML Components to GCP.
 Build a CI/CD Pipeline Using Github Actions.](https://towardsdatascience.com/seamless-ci-cd-pipelines-with-github-actions-on-gcp-your-tools-for-effective-mlops-96f676f72012)
+8. [\[Bonus\] Behind the Scenes of an ‘Imperfect’ ML Project — Lessons and Insights.](https://towardsdatascience.com/imperfections-unveiled-the-intriguing-reality-behind-our-mlops-course-creation-6ff7d52ecb7e)

 ---------